PragmaticCoding/PragmaticCoding.github.io/_posts/2022-11-06-MvciIntro.md

 : Layout goes in the View.
 This includes creating binding between the Model and the properties of the `Nodes` in the layout.

 Event Handlers
 : Events are GUI elements, and their handlers go in the View.
-When EventHandlers need to perform actions that involve something other than the layout, they invoke "Action Handlers" provided by the Controller.
+When EventHandlers need to perform actions that involve something other than the layout, they invoke "Action Performers" provided by the Controller.

 Action Performers
 : Action Performers are functional elements that perform some kind of action.
 These are defined in the Controller.
-If an Action Handler is needed by the View so that it can invoke it from an `EventHandler`, then it will be passed to the View via a constructor parameter.
+If an Action Performer is needed by the View so that it can invoke it from an `EventHandler`, then it will be passed to the View via a constructor parameter.

 Threading
 : In JavaFX, threading is generally implemented using something like `Task`.
 Creation and configuration of `Task` objects and running them in background `Threads` is handled in the Controller.